Janity-hub/writing-portfolio/inner-world/Hidden-Dreams-and-Tears.md

+---
-I'm Deeply Emotional — I Just Learned to Hide It Well
+title: "I'm Deeply Emotional — I Just Learned to Hide It Well"
+date: 2025-05-18
+categories: ["Inner World"]
+---

-Subtitle: A confession from a romantic who learned to live inside a rational shell
+## A confession from a romantic who learned to live inside a rational shell

 When I realized that being emotional couldn’t protect me, I dismantled myself and rebuilt my soul in a rational structure.
 This piece is written for the version of me still hiding in that imaginary utopia.
 And for anyone who seems calm in the crowd, but is still burning on the inside.

 I’m not really a rational realist.
 In truth, I’m deeply emotional—wildly imaginative, and often lost in daydreams.